An unknottedness result for noncompact self shrinkers: Proof of Theorem

-To see item (3) we first note that when $\widehat{S_t}$ flows by the (lifted) smooth mean curvature flow that the mod 2 intersection number is preserved (considering throughout generic times when the intersection with $\gamma$ is transverse, or alternately slightly deforming $\gamma$ as long as one always stays in a fixed neighborhood of the original curve), following the same proof that it is preserved under isotopy for two compact closed surfaces, noting that how the lifted flow was defined that $\widehat{S_t}$ will always be embedded because $S_t$ is, this is because $\gamma$ is compact (intuitively, so that intersection points are not ``lost'' to spatial infinity), by (1) that $\widehat{S_t}$ is isolated from the endpoints of $\gamma$, and that $\widehat{S_t}$ is boundaryless (again from how it was defined).
+\begin{pf} We focus our discussion on a fixed surgery flow $S_t$ which implies the same facts for $M_t$ by theorem \ref{LSF}.
+Item (1) follows from the surgery flow $S_t$ being monotonically inward into its respective domain $R_{out, in}$ and the definition of $\widehat{S_t}$ in terms of lifts of $S_t$.
+Item (2) is clearly a consequence of (3) but we highlight it because of its importance.
+Considering item (3) then, in the following we consider throughout generic times when the intersection with $\gamma$ is transverse, or alternately slightly deform $\gamma$ as long as one always stays in a fixed neighborhood of the original curve.
+We first note that when $\widehat{S_t}$ flows by the (lifted) smooth renormalized mean curvature flow that the mod 2 intersection number is preserved following the same proof that it is preserved under isotopy for two compact closed surfaces.
+To see this, noting that how the lifted flow was defined $\widehat{S_t}$ will always be embedded because $S_t$ is, this is because $\gamma$ is compact (intuitively, so that intersection points are not ``lost'' to spatial infinity), by (1) that $\widehat{S_t}$ is isolated from the endpoints of $\gamma$, and that $\widehat{S_t}$ is boundaryless.
 These facts force the spacetime track of the intersection points to be spatially bounded intervals or closed loops so that the mod 2 intersection number is preserved.
 It then remains to consider how the intersection number may change during surgery times.

-\begin{rem} Alternately it seems such situations could possibly be avoided altogether by perturbing the curve $\gamma$ slightly because the singular set of $M_t$ is negiligble but we deal with this possibility in a more direct fashion below. \end{rem}
+\begin{rem} Alternately it seems such situations could possibly be avoided altogether by perturbing the curve $\gamma$ slightly because the singular set of $M_t$ is negligible but we deal with this possibility in a more direct fashion below. \end{rem}

-To proceed, we must first describe in more detail what could unfold during a surgery time $t^*$.
-This discussion applies (almost - a case related to (iii) below is added) equally to $S_t$ and $\widehat{S_t}$ as discussed shortly after: $ $
+To proceed, we must first describe in more detail what could unfold during a surgery time $t^*$ for the unlifted flow $S_t$.
+Modulo an extra case related to case (iii) this discussion applies equally to $S_t$ and $\widehat{S_t}$ as discussed shortly after: $ $